5 Easy Steps to Evaluate a Chess Position Like a GM

-In this article, I’ll teach you my step-by-step process for evaluating any position.
+In this article, I’ll teach you my step-by-step process to evaluate chess positions.
 It’s easy, logical, and over time, should become an automatic part of your thinking process.

 To start it off, I’ll give you a fascinating position to evaluate.

 It’s Black to move.
 And just so you don’t miss this important detail: they’re a piece up.
-How would you evaluate this position?
+How would you evaluate it?

 I’ll explain the solution later in the article.
 But first...

 Before going into details, I want to explain why it is important to evaluate positions.
 Usually, you have more than 1 option on every move.